Rate Limiter

 8. Performance

-Rate limiters can limit the rate of executions as a way of preventing system overload.
+Rate limiters are load limiters that limit the rate of executions.
 Failsafe-go supports two types of rate limiters: smooth and bursty.
 Smooth rate limiters permit a max number of executions per time period, using a leaky bucket approach to spread out executions at an even rate.
 Bursty rate limiters use a fixed window approach to permit a max number of executions for individual time periods, permitting bursts of executions in each time period.

 How It Works